 - It was led by an amazing and well-established storyteller.

-- It provided its audience with character-driven stories that focused on building the dynamic of the three protagonists.
+- It provides its audience with character-driven stories that focuses on building the dynamic of the three protagonists.

-- It had a unique and engaging premise that represented a hybrid between Western animation and Japanese anime.
+- It has a unique and engaging premise that represents a hybrid between American animation and Japanese anime.

 - It was given the boot after a single season.